kreynoldsf5/pyASEexercises/pyExercise3.md

 | False	           | false  |
 | None	           | null   |

-Based on the chart of Python data types to JSON data types, the deserialized response should yield a Python list of dictionaries.
+Based on the chart of Python data types to JSON data types, the deserialized response should yield a Python ``list`` of ``dictionaries``.

 ![Example2](./gifs/pyExample2.gif)

 ## Data Manipulation

 There are several ways to search a list of dictionaries in Python.
 Here is a common function for the task using a [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions).
+Simply pass in the _key_ name you want to search (``name``), the _value_ you are looking for (``Marvin``), and the dictionary you'd like to search and the function will return a list of elements that match your criteria.

 ```python
 def search_dictionaries(key, value, list_of_dictionaries):